 When does Early SAT/ACT Testing Make Sense?

-This fall, we’ve been getting lots of calls from families with high school juniors asking when they should consider having their kids take the SAT and ACT.
+Around this time every year, we get lots of calls from families with high school juniors asking when they should consider having their kids take the SAT and ACT.
 They know they should be making a plan for taking these tests, but are unsure whether it will make more sense to wait until later in the school year or have their kids test early.

 By “early testing,” we’re not talking about taking the SAT/ACT in 9th or 10th grade (that’s still too early, thankfully), but rather having students begin or even complete the testing process during the first semester of junior year.
 This is not a new idea, of course: the junior year testing calendar, once firmly-rooted around spring testing, has been trending earlier for decades now.
 But does early testing make sense?
 And if so, for whom?